pc9350/Captionator_caption_generator/README.md

-# InstaCaption - AI-Powered Instagram Caption Generator
+# Captionator - AI-Powered Instagram Caption Generator

-InstaCaption is a modern web application that uses AI to generate engaging and creative captions for your Instagram posts.
+Captionator is a modern web application that uses AI to generate engaging and creative captions for your Instagram posts.
 Simply upload an image, select a tone, and get multiple caption options tailored to your content.

 ## Features